-INSIGHT is an investigator-initiated Phase I clinical trial platform investigating efti in different combination treatments.
-It consists of five different arms from strata A to E, with active arms outlined below.
-The trial is being conducted by the Institute of Clinical Cancer Research (IKF) at Northwest Hospital, Frankfurt, Germany.
+INSIGHT is an ongoing investigator-initiated Phase I clinical trial platform exploring efti in various combination treatments.
+It features five different arms, from strata A to E, with active arms detailed below.
+The trial is conducted by the Institute of Clinical Cancer Research (IKF) at Northwest Hospital, Frankfurt, Germany.